the-foreign-architect/tfa-vuepress/src/guides/berlin/berlin-04-alexanderplatz-museuminsel.md

 published: true
 guide: true
 excerpt: In this chapter of the Berlin Contemporary Architecture Guide, we are heading east, walking from Unter den Linden, through Museum Island, to Alexanderplatz.
+description: In this chapter of the Berlin Contemporary Architecture Guide, we are heading east, walking from Unter den Linden, through Museum Island, to Alexanderplatz.
 tags:
   - Berlin
   - Germany